Mitsubishi Motors: 2000s

 After a starvation of new investment caused by lack of cashflow, the company introduced the award-winning Mitsubishi i kei car in 2006, its first new model in 29 months, while a revised Outlander has been introduced worldwide to compete in the popular XUV market niche.
 The next generation of its Lancer and Lancer Evolution was launched in 2007 and 2008.

 Slow-selling vehicles were eliminated from the U.S. market, purchase projections for the Global Engine Manufacturing Alliance have been scaled back, and 10,000 jobs were shed to cut costs with 3,400 workers at its Australian plant and other loss-making operations still under threat.
 Meanwhile, in an effort to increase production at its U.S. facility, new export markets for the Eclipse and Galant were being explored in Ukraine, the Middle East, and Russia, where the company's bestselling dealership is located.
-Mitsubishi Motors has also been active in OEM production of cars for Nissan, and announced a similar partnership with Groupe PSA in July 2005 to manufacture an SUV on their behalf.
+Mitsubishi Motors has also been active in OEM production of cars for Nissan, and announced a similar partnership with Groupe PSA in July 2005 to manufacture an SUV on its behalf.

 Mitsubishi Motors reported its first profitable quarter in four years in the third quarter of 2006, and returned to profitability by the end of the 2006 financial year, and sustained profitability and global sales of 1,524,000 through 2007 and later.

 In January 2011, the company announced its next midterm business plan to introduce eight hybrid and battery-powered models by 2015.
 It aimed to sell its first two plug-in hybrids by fiscal 2012.

 In March 2015, Mitsubishi Motors started the construction of a new manufacturing plant in Indonesia under a joint venture with Mitsubishi Corporation (40%) and a local company Krama Yudha Group (9%), with the maximum production capacity of 160,000 vehicles per year.

 In July 2015, the Mitsubishi Motors announced that it plans to end production at the Diamond-Star Motors plant in Normal, Illinois, US, as the plant has been operating well below capacity for several years.
 Operations at the facility ended in May 2016.
 The plant was sold to Maynards Industries, which sold the site to American electric vehicle startup Rivian in 2017.